masiur/wp-vue-plugin-template/README.md

-# test
+# WP VUe Plugin Template

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started a wordpress plugin developing with Vue 3 in Vite

 ## Recommended IDE Setup